Shahnaz Sheikh

-Having been given a feminine name, that was the only soft thing about him as he was a marauder on the left wing, and played an 'inner' to Samiullah Khan during the later part of his career.
-He ran shivers down the spines of opposition defences with his tremendous ball control and situational awareness.
-To opposing teams, he was a nemesis, virtually unstoppable on his day and more than a handful on several other occasions.
+Shahnaz Sheikh was known for his skills on the left wing and played as an inner (inner forward) to Samiullah Khan during the later part of his career.

 In the early 1970s, he was the most acrobatic Pakistani forward and by the mid-1970s, he had become such a force that his absence from the field through injury was a major cause of the 'Green Shirts' narrowly losing two high-profile matches: the 1975 Hockey World Cup final against India at Kuala Lumpur and the 1976 Montreal Olympics against Australia in the Semis.
 On both occasions, Pakistan went down 2–1 in controversial circumstances.

 Shahnaz also had a 'good hockey head' over his shoulders.
 One lasting impression of him was his rather brief stint as coach of the Pakistan Junior Team, in which Pakistan won the Junior Asia Cup.

 In 2015, Shahnaz Sheikh served as national team coach but stepped down from his post after disappointing performance by Pakistan Hockey Team.